myLikes2/mylikes.github.io/README.md

     - TikTok
    are added with color switches.

+## Upcoming
+ - Favicon and OG for all Pages
+ - Full JSON with database
+ - Email Field Hover color
+ - Call Action on each Service

 ## Bugs Fixed
 > InResponsive View Port Height for all the Containers
 > Buttons Size for Small Devices Views